Case summary

 |---|---|---|

-| Thermal capacity | Prone to heat soak under continuous load | High; maintains friction targets at extreme temperatures |
+| Thermal capacity | Prone to heat soak under continuous load | High; maintains friction targets at extreme temps |

-| Pedal feel stability | Softens as heat builds; non-linear | Firm, highly linear, and predictable |
+| Pedal feel stability | Softens as heat builds; non-linear | Firm, linear, and highly predictable |

-| Unsprung mass | Standard baseline weight | Significantly lower; improves suspension response |
+| Unsprung mass | Standard baseline weight | Significantly lower; improves chassis compliance |

 | Wheel-view appearance | Produces heavy dust; looks small in 21-inch wheels | Aggressive stance filling the barrel; virtually dust-free |

-| Disc surface finish | Standard iron grain | StopFlex proprietary coating formula improves smoothness and reflectivity (final look depends on wheel design, lighting, and photo exposure) |
+| Disc surface finish | Standard iron grain | StopFlex proprietary coating formula improves smoothness and reflectivity (final look depends on lighting and wheel design) |

 Customer Case Photos